Warthog710/CSC180-Final-Platformer/README.md

 ![Transfer Learning Performance Table](./images/transfer_learning_table.jpg?raw=true "Transfer Learning Performance Table")<br>
 ***Note:*** All models with a score of >900 finished the level.
 #### Game Information:
 To run the game, have all the necessary packages installed, place all game files/directories in the same folder and execute ``main.py``.
 The game is locked to a resolution of 1280x720.
 Also of note, while an AI model is acting as the player, the game runs at a pseudo 60fps.
 This allows ample processing time for model predictions.
 The unfortunate side effect of this strategy is the game appears to be played in slow motion.
-However, due to this approach, models can be directly loaded into *Keras* as described in the *<a href="#necessary-packages">Loading a Tensorflow Model</a>* section below.
+However, due to this approach, models can be directly loaded into *Keras* as described in the *Loading a Tensorflow Model* section below.

 ##### Game Controls:
 Listed below are the game controls.
 Please note, an AI player is only responsible for the W and S actions.